November 22, 2016

 How to dispose of medicines at home

-Most medications can be sealed in a plastic bag with something unpalatable — such as used cat litter, sawdust or old coffee grounds — and discarded in the regular household trash.
+Most medications can be sealed in a container with something unpalatable — such as used cat litter, sawdust or old coffee grounds — and discarded in the regular household trash.

 But some prescriptions, such as high-dose pain relievers, should be flushed down the toilet to prevent drug abuse or accidental ingestion by children.
-Prescriptions should also never be given to anyone else.

 Disposing of other types of medicines (such as birth control pills, antibiotics, or mood-altering chemicals) by flushing them is not advised, as traces of pharmaceuticals have been found in both water supplies and wildlife.

 Request an appointment at MD Anderson online or by calling 1-877-632-6789.